schr0841/project-3-group-03/README.md

 - Creating a new column to assign each state to a US region (census data)

 ### Data Validation

-Once the csv files were cleaned in Python, we created validation tests using the Pandera Python package to check that the data values were as expected.
+Clean the datasets using the Python Pandas library, then create validation tests using the Pandera Python package to check that the data values are as expected.
 We were able to identify null values in a column of our cleaned dataframe that we did not expect to be there.
+This allowed us to create an accurate schema in PostgreSQL that successfully loaded the data.
 The following image represents the created test suite:

 ![validation1](https://github.com/schr0841/project-3-group-03/blob/main/images/validation1.png)

 ![validation2](https://github.com/schr0841/project-3-group-03/blob/main/images/validation2.png)

-This allowed us to create an accurate schema in PostgreSQL that successfully loaded the data.

 ### Database Creation

+Create the schema in PostgreSQL and generate the Entity Relationship Diagram, then create the tables and import the data.
-Using the cleaned and validated csv files, we created a PostgreSQL database to house the tables.
+We created a PostgreSQL database to house the tables.
+The ERD clearly shows the two tables of data in our database.
 SQL was chosen because our csv files contain well-structured survey response data.
-We created a schema in PostgreSQL and generated an Entity Relationship Diagram based on that:

 ![ERD](https://github.com/schr0841/project-3-group-03/blob/main/images/ERD.png)

-The ERD clearly shows the two tables of data in our database.

 ### SQLAlchemy for Database Retrieval
 Using a local PostgreSQL server, we were able to query the data using SQLAlchemy combined with psycopg2 and bring the results back into Python for further use.

 ## Research Questions
 Our initial query showed that no uniform sampling was done in each state.